olegyang/NeuralNetwork_from_scratch/README.md

-# NeuralNetwork_from_scratch
-Perceptron and Neural Network from scratch
+# Perceptron and Neural Network from scratch (russian comments)
+Using MNIST datasets.

+With feedforward and backpropagation using numpy only.